Are you about to start your FARM Service Rotation? Keep on reading to find out more.

 Departure times and student assignments are on the Canvas site for the VEM5735 course for the respective semester and in Deriso Hall at the Field Lab door.
 These assignments are generally posted by 10:00 AM of the Friday preceding your rotation.

-An orientation to the rotation will usually be given on the first day of the rotation in the conference room (101), unless otherwise noted on the schedule.
+An orientation to the rotation will usually be given on the first day of the rotation as per the Canvas schedule.
 Be prompt!

 Routinely, departures will be from the FARM Service field laboratory at the back of Deriso Hall.